LIPOSUCTION REMAINS THE GOLD STANDARD FOR REMOVING STUBBORN FAT DEPOSITS.

 Will I Lose Weight With Liposuction?

-Liposuction is not a weight loss solution.
+Liposuction in Denver is not a weight loss solution.
 In order to lose weight, a healthy diet and exercise plan must be in place to supplement treatment.
 Most patients who treat their abdomen do provide feedback that they drop one or two pant sizes.
 It is a contouring procedure that will sculpt the body and get rid of fat pockets that are resistant to diet and exercise.

 Will Liposuction Tighten My Skin?